dradtke/blog/content/post/gtk-like-web.md

 applications from the start, and as a result, come with many useful features that web applications need to either build from scratch, or import from a third-party library.

-However, GTK applications lack the web's deployment model.
-The web's model is enviable because it allows applications to receive updates that users don't need to install.
-As soon as an update is made live, everyone immediately has access to it (after a refresh, of course).
+However, GTK applications lack the web's flexibility.
+When an update is made to a GTK application, all users need to download the update and install it; when an update is made to a web application, it does not require any installation, and the changes are immediately available for all possible clients (after a refresh, of course).

-## Isn't that a whole lot of work, though?

-GTK already has support for markup-based rendering in the form of UI files, so we don't have to build any of the rendering from scratch.
+Also, GTK already has support for markup-based rendering in the form of UI files, so we don't have to build any of the rendering from scratch.
 This vastly simplifies the work involved, and means that the task is mostly one of gluing together existing components, rather than building something new.

 <!--